chronark/swapchain/docs/docs/software-architecture.md

 ### 7.2.
 Implementation Description

 End-User:
 The user interacts with the Swapchain UI without signing-up or authenticating an account.
-For now, we assume that proposer and accepter already know each other.
+We assume that proposer and accepter already know each other.
 Next, both exchange partners have to fill out a form to either accept or propose an atomic cross-chain swap.
-The user initiates the atomic swap by submitting the respective form and therewith opening an HTLC.
+The user initiates the atomic swap by submitting the respective form and therewith opening an ACCS.

 System:
 After the system receives the proposal created by the user, a swap request is carried out using an HTLC.
 Therefore, the signatures are verified so that the private key matches the public key for the swap to take place.
 As soon as all required conditions are met it relays back and responds to the system to successfully transfer the funds.
-The involved users will receive a error message if the transaction was unsuccessful.
+The involved users will receive an error message if the transaction was unsuccessful.
 In this case the users will be receiving the refund.

 ## 8. Size and Performance

 The chosen software architecture supports the following requirements:

-1. The system shall support at least two simultaneous users at a time (thousands of requests can be supported since netlifies CDN is used).
+1. Since the application runs locally, only the chosen blockchain network nodes limit the number of concurrent users.
 2. The system shall be able to complete an ACCS transaction within a reasonable time once all HTLC requirements are met.
 The exact time, however, depends on the miners.

 ## 9. Quality

 The software architecture supports the following quality requirements:

-1. The UI of the Swapchain platform will be designed for ease-of-use and shall be appropriate for a computer-literate user community with some knowledge of cryptocurrency exchanges.
+1. The UI of the Swapchain platform will be designed for ease-of-use and shall be appropriate for a computer-literate user community with some knowledge of cryptocurrency technologies.
-2. The Swapchain platform will be available 24 hours a day, 7 days a week.
+2. The Swapchain application will be available 24/7.
 However, it can not be guaranteed that Netlify and even a Blockchain node that is used are never down.
 This would obviously affect Swapchain's services.

 ## 10. References